 However, writing the letters and filing the requests can be time consuming, even with systems like Muckrock, that vastly improve the process.
 So, our first idea was to automate the process of using Muckrock, so someone could fill out a form that would connect to Muckrock seamlessly.
 It turned out though, that except for the automation, Muckrock already had everything we needed.
 So, we decided to use Muckrock, and focus on saving folks time by providing all of the letters ahead of time for every single piece of equipment (including requesting details about how the data from these devices was collected and stored).

 Tracy wrote up all the letters ahead of time, turning the job of writing and submitting 18 public records requests into a quick cut and paste job.
 Together, we filed together 18 public records requests; 9 to the City of Sacramento and 9 to the county of Sacramento, in just under over two hours, but it was our first time.
-(We will be publishing our results very soon.)
+(Here’s what we found in Sacramento.) – Here are our letter templates.)

 In the meantime, I took a few moments to talk to Tracy about the implications of filing public records requests, and how the information obtained from them eventually led to a first of its kind Privacy Commission and surveillance policy framework, in Oakland, California.